DataDropp/RedstoneHelper/readme.md

 # RedstoneHelper V1.4
-Allows you to flip the direction of a redstone related block easily.
+Allows you to flip the direction of redstone related blocks easily.

 Allows you to fill composters / end portal frames easily.

 # Usage